XanaduAI/strawberryfields/doc/development/development_guide.rst

         pytest.mark.backends("fock", "gaussian")

-    So a specific test case could be decorated as follows:
+    For specific test cases, the decorator can be used to mark only classes and test functions:

     .. code-block:: python